Taiwan court hands former president four-month jail term over information leak

 China considers self-ruled and democratic Taiwan to be a wayward province to be taken back by force one day, if necessary.

-Beijing has taken an increasingly hostile stance over the past two years toward Taiwan, following the election of Tsai Ing-wen of the pro-independence Democratic Progressive Party to succeed Ma.
+Beijing has taken an increasingly hostile stance over the past two years towards Taiwan, following the election of Tsai Ing-wen of the pro-independence Democratic Progressive Party to succeed Ma. ($1=29.8570 Taiwan dollars) (Reporting by Taiwan bureau; Editing by James Pomfret and Clarence Fernandez)